10.2.2

 Collective ministerial responsibility

-• Under collective ministerial responsibility, ministers that fail to publicly support cabinet policies must resign from the government.
+• Under collective ministerial responsibility, ministers who fail to publicly support cabinet policies must resign from the government.

 Advantages